10 Text-Based Games Like A Dark Room

 The game has an amazingly-executed narrative, which explores the transhumanist movement – upgrading humankind with machines.
 It holds no punches with its writing.
 The worldbuilding is also rich, and it covers philosophical themes well.

-Whilst this game doesn’t play similarly to A Dark Room, they are both great examples of how creative the text-based genre can get.
+While this game doesn’t play that similarly to A Dark Room, they are both great examples of how creative the text-based genre can get.
 It’s hard to imagine Citizen Sleeper’s dystopian world and story working in another format.

 Along with being a revolutionary title in the text-based genre, there’s another reason to check it out.
 At its core, it’s a survival game at heart.
 After playing A Dark Room, you might enjoy the fresh take on the theme.